jcunanan05/100-days-of-code/logs/r3-log.md

 - Watched again Jesse Showalter's workflow.
 I learned some UX workflows to show some ideas to the client
 - Setup a repo in github for the step up toronto community project.
 - Learned about how express and NextJS work together.

+### R3D66 18/9
+- Wrote a redux playground in stackblitz! got some amazing feedbacks
+- did an eloquent javascript exercise!
+Didn't finish it tho